QL-Win/QuickLook/PRIVACY.md

 The software application doesn’t collect anything personal information from you.

 The software application exchange data only with https://github.com using the GitHub Releases API.
-If you are viewing a remote content via the software, data exchange will happen between you and the remove content.
+If you are viewing a remote content via the software, data exchange will happen between you and the remote content.